 The city recently adopted a “designated outdoor refreshment area,” pursuant to the Ohio Revised Code.
 Known locally as the Main Street Port Clinton Outdoor Refreshment Area, or MORA, it means that visitors to participating downtown establishments who are age 21 and older are now allowed to drink alcoholic beverages outdoors within specifically designated boundaries around downtown Port Clinton from noon to midnight, seven days a week, year-round.
 Main Street Port Clinton sponsors the program, which provides specifically designated cups for the purpose of taking your drink with you when you leave.
 Signs indicate boundaries and the program rules are listed on the cup.
 After a drink is purchased, the cups cannot be carried into a different participating establishment (there are currently 13 businesses), but can be taken into other “MORA-friendly” locations, such as retailers where food and drink are not sold.
 The MORA is designed to make the downtown district more guest-friendly and encourage customers to patronize multiple businesses.

 The welcome addition of the MORA, has created a new downtown eating area known as “Meals on Madison,” or M.O.M.
-When downtown eateries were limited to offering carry-out, due to state-wide COVID-19 restaurant restrictions, the idea for a special area downtown area where guests could sit down and enjoy food from local restaurants, such as Rosie’s Bar & Grill, was born.
+When downtown eateries were limited to offering carry-out, due to state-wide COVID-19 restaurant restrictions, the idea for a special area downtown area where guests could sit down and enjoy food from local restaurants, such as Clinton House or Rosie’s Bar & Grill, was born.
 The 100 Block of Madison Street is now closed to auto traffic and filled with picnic tables, umbrella tables, Adirondack chairs, and other seating so that downtown visitors can shop, grab a bite to eat, enjoy a MORA carry-out beverage, and sit a spell.
-The M.O.M. district is open daily and offers live entertainment on Wednesday, Friday, and Saturday evenings, as well as on Sunday afternoons.
+The M.O.M. district is open daily and offers live entertainment on Thursday, Friday, and Saturday evenings, as well as on Sunday afternoons.

 Downtown Port Clinton offers unique shopping from specialty stores, flower shops, clothing boutiques, souvenirs, and more.
 Be sure to visit the Put-in-Bay T-Shirt Company, sister-store to the island boutique, for all things Port Clinton, Lake Erie, and Put-in-Bay.
 Northern Exposure Gallery & Candle Co. offers nautical jewelry, gifts, and décor, as well as house-made soy candles.
 Guests can also create their own soy candles, choosing custom colors and scents.
 Craving something salty or sweet?
 Don’t miss Great Lakes Popcorn with more than 30 delicious flavors as well as candy and gift baskets.